MarkusZoppelt/dotfiles/README.md

 # Dotfiles

-A modular, minimal setup with zsh, tmux, [neovim](https://neovim.io), and essential tooling for a productive development environment.
+A modular, minimal setup with zsh, tmux, [neovim](https://neovim.io), Hyprland, and essential tooling for a productive development environment.

 ## Features

 - **Shell**: Zsh with autosuggestions, history management, custom aliases, and visual prompt feedback
 - **Terminal Multiplexer**: Tmux with custom key bindings and theming
 - **Editor**: Neovim with Lazy.nvim plugin manager and LSP support
+- **Window Manager**: Hyprland (Wayland compositor) with custom keybindings and theming
+- **Status Bar**: Waybar with system monitoring and workspace indicators
 - **Version Control**: Git with sensible defaults and aliases
 - **Security**: YubiKey agent integration for SSH authentication
 - **Smart Integration**: Conditional loading of tools (1Password CLI, fzf, direnv) based on availability